geraldandrews/Georgia-Bulldogs-Football-Landing-Page/README.md

 ### Live Site: https://gabulldogsfootball.netlify.app/

 ## Description
-Website designed with HTML, CSS, CSS animations, and the Animate On Scroll(AOS) JS library which allows you to animate your elements a certain way on the webpage as you scroll.
+I was inspired to create this landing page because of my interest in college football.
+I created and designed this landing page from scratch using HTML, CSS, CSS animations, and the Animate On Scroll(AOS) library which allows you to animate your elements a certain way on the webpage as you scroll.